 - The efficiency of wet scrubbers will depend on the:

-- physical state of the aerosol/material - dust, mist, gas, vapour
+- physical state of the aerosol/material - dust, mist, gas, vapour; and

 - solubility or reaction with scrubbing solution.

 - The correct operation of a wet scrubber requires that it be appropriately maintained, either by the user or maintenance contractor, and the scrubbing solution regularly checked for best collection efficiency.
-Poorly maintained scrubbers accumulate dust, contaminants, algal growth
+Poorly maintained scrubbers accumulate dust, contaminants and algal growth.

-- Due to these potential problems and difficulties in maintaining performance, the decision to have a scrubber is made only after careful consideration of:
+- Due to these potential problems and difficulties in maintaining performance, the decision to have a scrubber is to be made only after careful consideration of the following:

-- emission relative to Occupational Exposure Standards (including odour) and EPA guidelines
+- emission relative to Occupational Exposure Standards (including odour) and EPA guidelines; and

 - adverse reactions within the scrubber.

-- Where a wet scrubber is no longer required, a case may be made to have the scrubber decommissioned, according the ANU Fume Exhaust System management procedure requirements.
+- Where a wet scrubber is no longer required, a case may be made to have the scrubber decommissioned, as per the Managing fume exhaust system procedure requirements.
 Current and future uses will be assessed against the points above.